Terstegge/LaunchPad-Tester/README.md

 (slow) I2C interface.
 It also supports a programmable PWM signal on all pins.
 Two of the Launchpad IO pins are used for the I2C interface to operate the CY8C9540A.
-When the CY8C9540A is not detected by the Launchpad, we at least know that these to pins are not working :).
+When the CY8C9540A is not detected by the Launchpad, we at least know that these two pins are not working :).

 When the CY8C9540A is detected by software, we can test every single Launchpad pin in input- and output-mode.